The 5 Best EV ETFs to Invest in Now

 Expense ratio: 0.70%

 If you’re looking for one fo the EV ETFs that invests a little closer to the steering wheel, the KraneShares KARS ETF is worth a look.
-Its top-10 holdings account for nearly half the ETF’s assets, which stand at about $240 million as of this writing.
+Its top-10 holdings account for nearly half the ETF’s assets, which stand at close to $300 million.
 Currently, its largest holding is Contemporary Amperex Technology, a Chinese battery manufacturer.
-Close behind is Tesla.
-Other top holdings include Nio, auto parts maker Aptiv (NYSE: APTV), and BYD.
+Close behind is Nio.
+Other top holdings include Tesla, auto parts maker Aptiv (NYSE: APTV), and Analog Devices (Nasdaq: ADI).

 While this ETF invests some in microchips and other tech stocks, it focuses mostly on EVs.
 However, the high expense ratio might give pause to some.